mastcu/PythonModule/Readme.txt

 interpreter.

 It is currently configured with the following assumptions:
-The SerialEM source directory is adjacent to the parent directory.
+The SerialEM source directory is in an adjacent directory

 32-bit Pythons are installed in C:\Program Files (x86)\Pythonxy
 64-bit Pythons are installed in C:\Program Files\Pythonxy